-Our Excel cash book example uses a small computer company selling hardware and consultancy if you have not already taken a look at our free template, its available at Excel cash book template.
+Our easy to use Excel cash book example uses a small computer company selling computer hardware and consultancy if you have not already taken a look at our free template, its available at Excel cash book template.

 Our example is fully working so you can download it and enter your figures to get used to using the spreadsheet before implementing it for your own business.

 Instruction worksheet for cash book

 The first task is to enter the name on the instruction worksheet; this will then appear on the top of all the sheets for each month.
 For our example, enter ‘ABC Computers’ in the green highlighted area.

 Our example is self-employed and works in line with the tax year dates from HMRC 6th April to 5th April.
 At the beginning of the year, there is £1020 in the bank.
 This figure is posted on the instruction page in green, and the month using a drop-down list.
 Once this information is correct, it will post it as the opening balance in the right month.

 Each small company is different and may require different account names for income and expenditure.
 The next task is to decide on the account names.
 Our example uses the following codes: